-In an experiment that seems to come out of science fiction, American neuroscientists connected with cables the brains of two rats, allowing them to perceive and accept the stimuli of each other, even at a distance of thousands of kilometers.
+In an experiment that seems to come out of science fiction, American neuroscientists connected the brains of two rats with cables, allowing them to perceive and accept the stimuli of each other, even at a distance of thousands of kilometers.

 Tricking the brain

 “Can we trick the brain?
 Can it process signals from another body?”
 That was the question Miguel Nicolelis of Duke University in North Carolina tried to answer.
 And according to a study published in the journal «Scientific Reports», the answer is yes.